autioch/repo-counts/readme.md

 # Repo History
-Tool for reporting amount of a code in repositories over time.
+Tool for reporting amount of a code in repositories, with an option of generating counts over time.

 ## Installation
 This package is currently _unavailable_ on `npm`.
 To use it clone or download repository.